Code-Institute-Submissions/milestone-project-158/README.md

 ### Music

 #### iframes
-I added three responsive iframes using the boostrap responsive iframe class.
-This allows the user to listen to Billy's original music in one convenient location.
-I used the bootstrap responsive layout system to have the iframes resize to a single column when viewed on mobile.
+I will add three responsive iframes using the boostrap responsive iframe class.
+This will allow the user to listen to Billy's original music in one convenient location.
+I will use the bootstrap responsive layout system to have the iframes resize to a single column when viewed on mobile.
 This feature greatly adds to the UX of this page.

 ### Contact

 #### Form
-This page includes a form which is a necessary feature as it allows users to get in touch with Billy regarding any number of reasons.
+This page will include a form which is a necessary feature as it allows users to get in touch with Billy regarding any number of reasons.

 ## Features left to implement